MDModsDev/MiscToolsForMD/README.md

 ## How to get binary

 You can clone this repo, open in Visual Studio and recover the project.
 Some libraries is nuget package and you can recover normally, other libraries are in `%Game Folder%\MuseDash_Data\Managed`.
+Also, you can get `ModHelper` in ModLoader's source code .
 After recovering project successfully, you can build it and get `MiscToolsForMD.dll` at `%Repo Folder%\MiscToolsForMD\bin\%Build Type%\`

 ## Contributing